×

 Will I need to travel to see a specialist?

 "In my area people go for more specialized services to Cuenca which is 4 hrs away.
 That would be heart surgeries, hip or knee replacements, etc. I would not return to the US for medical care.
 I believe I get adequate care here.
-I had an ovarian cyst surgery 2 years ago and I was very pleased with the quality of care in a private hospital," mentioned one expat in Loja.
+I had an ovarian cyst surgery 2 years ago and I was very pleased with the quality of care in a private hospital," remarked one expat living in Loja.

 View More Answers